Ab initio study of magnetoresistance effect in $\mathrm{Mn_{3}Sn}/\mathrm{MgO}/\mathrm{Mn_{3}Sn}$ antiferromagnetic tunnel junction: System and Method

 Here, $T({\boldsymbol{k}_{\parallel}})$ is the partial transmission at in-plane $\boldsymbol{k}_{\parallel} = (k_{x}, k_{y})$ point perpendicular to the $z$-direction, which is along the conducting path.
 The momentum dependence of this $T({\boldsymbol{k}_{\parallel}})$ reflects the spin polarization of tunneling electrons, which is important to analyze the TMR effect, particularly the antiferromagnetic TMR effect.
 The number of $\boldsymbol{k}_{\parallel}$-points is written as $N_{\boldsymbol{k}_{\parallel}}$.
 We take $N_{\boldsymbol{k}_{\parallel}} = 101\times 101$ for plotting the momentum-resolved transmission, and $N_{\boldsymbol{k}_{\parallel}} = 51\times 51$ for examining the MgO thickness dependence of the TMR effect.
 The tunnel conductance, $G$, can be computed as

 where $e$ is the elementary charge and $h$ is the Planck constant.

-To analyze the electronic states of the MTJ, we calculate the projected density of states of the scattering region after the scf calculation above and the subsequent non-scf (nscf) calculation.
+To analyze the electronic states of the MTJ, we calculate the projected density of states of the scattering region with the parallel configuration after the scf calculation above and the subsequent non-scf (nscf) calculation.
 We take $15 \times 20 \times 1$ $\boldsymbol{k}$-points for the nscf calculation.